danihelis/algorithms/structure/index.md

 This section contains basic algorithms for general data structures and their time complexity.
 They are used to insert and query data based on an integer key field, and vary on their efficiency.
-Modern programming languages already provide most of these structures builtin.
+Modern programming languages already provide most of these structures as builtin types or classes.

-One data structure that does not appear here is binary tree.
+One structure in particular that does not appear here is binary tree.
 Instead of presenting a simple version of binary tree, which is unbalanced and possibly not efficient, I decided to present a B-tree, which is rarely used in contests, but is a safer alternative.
+(Other approaches could be AVL trees and Red-Black trees, but I have a hard time remembering all the rotation cases.)

 * [Vectors](./vector.md)